 There is a proliferation of billboards across North Liverpool.
 These signs implore us to be and buy better.
-They also ask us eat more KFC and Maccie D’s.
+They also ask us to eat more KFC and Maccie D’s.
 In many places they are left unused and become something altogether different.
 These new hoardings are like large abstract artworks that shift and change with the weather.

 Gerhard Richter in Waterloo or a Franz Kline on Stanley Road.

 What [Edmund] Burke* enquired, produced that sense of overwhelming was that characterized “sublime” emotion in the face of Nature and Art alike?
 Unity, vast size, boundlessness, emptiness, and darkness; in the presence of these,” the mind is so entirely filled with its object that it cannot contain any other,” and the work of art becomes self-sufficient.
 Rothko believed in the possibility of such painting but often doubted that he had realized it.

 *A Philosophical Enquiry into the Origin of Our Ideas of the Sublime, Edmund Burke 1757

 Robert Hughes is one of my favourite writers when it comes to Modern Art.
 Hughes described Jeff Koons as an Artist ‘so transparently on the make’ and Andy Warhol as ‘one of the most stupid people, I’ve ever met’